A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$

 and then

 where $I_r(k)=I_{-r}(k)$ is the modified Bessel function of the first kind of order $r$, and the argument $k$ controls concentration of the density at $0$.
 If $k=0$ the density reduces to the uniform density.
 We know $\hat{g}(0)=1$ and $\hat{g}(r)$ are positive and monotonically decreasing with the increase of $|r|$.
 Therefore, we can see the convergence $f_t(\b|\a)\to 1$ as $t\to\infty$.
-The stationary distribution is the uniform distribution. \begin{Remark} Even if the transition density does not exist, the formal series expansion in \eqref{cts:20} has a Physics interpretation.
+The stationary distribution is the uniform distribution. \end{Example}

+\begin{Remark} Even if the transition density does not exist, the formal series expansion in \eqref{cts:20} has a Physics interpretation.
 If $\V=v$, a.s., we have

 This series does not converge.
-There is a closed vibrating string, and waves propagating in the positive direction.
+The interpretation is that there is a closed vibrating string, with waves propagating in the positive direction.
 For each mode $r$, $2\pi r$ {are} the wave numbers, which are $2\pi$ times the inverse of wave length, {and $rv$ is the frequency.} \end{Remark}